patientsnotpassports/patientsnotpassports.github.io/support/advocacy-guide-for-community.md

 Many people receive threatening letters and even visits from debt collectors, harassing them for payment for NHS care.
 Make sure your members are supported to contact debt collectors directly and are able to protect themselves from by recording instances of harassment.

-If you are disputing a charge with an NHS Trust you can contact the debt collector and request that they place an individual’s account on hold.
+If you are disputing a charge with an NHS Trust you can contact the debt collector and request that they place an individual's account on hold.
 This can at least give your member temporary respite if they are being contacted on a regular basis.
 For more information about debt and debt collectors visit the Step Change Website.

 For more ideas about how to challenge such issues collectively, look at the direct action casework section below.